 Firstly, select the target project folder.
 By default, the path shows the current workspace folder.
 You can change the target folder by using the Select folder button.

 When the Select folder button is clicked, a folder pick dialog will appear to select a different folder.
-After selecting a different folder, the configuration is updated automatically.
-You can use the Auto fill button to trigger the action if anything is incorrect.
+After selecting a different folder, the configuration is updated automatically, including the required project name for the Memory Usage View panel, which is derived from the selected folder by default and can be edited.

 A MAP file or load module (ABS or ELF) will be automatically detected.
 By default, MAP+ELF/ABS file(s) is selected.